-- 1. Upper- and single-tier municipalities, in consultation with lower-tier municipalities, the Province, and other appropriate stakeholders, will each develop a housing strategy that: - a) supports the achievement of the minimum intensification and density targets in this Plan, as well as the other policies of this Plan by: - i. identifying a diverse range and mix of housing options and densities, including second units and affordable housing to meet projected needs of current and future residents; and - establishing targets for affordable ownership housing and ii. rental housing; - b) identifies mechanisms, including the use of land use planning and financial tools, to support the implementation of policy 2.2.6.1 a); - c) aligns with applicable housing and homelessness plans required under the Housing Services Act, 2011; and - d) will be implemented through official plan policies and designations and zoning by-laws. - Notwithstanding policy 1.4.1 of the PPS, 2014, in preparing a housing 2. strategy in accordance with policy 2.2.6.1, municipalities will support the achievement of complete communities by: - a) planning to accommodate forecasted growth to the horizon of this Plan;
+- Upper- and single-tier municipalities, in consultation with lower-tier municipalities, the Province, and other appropriate stakeholders, will: - a) support housing choice through the achievement of the minimum intensification and density targets in this Plan, as well as the other policies of this Plan by: - identifying a diverse range and mix of housing options and densities, including second units and affordable housing to meet projected needs of current and future residents; and - ii. establishing targets for affordable ownership housing and rental housing; - b) identify mechanisms, including the use of land use planning and financial tools, to support the implementation of policy 2.2.6.1 a); - c) align land use planning with applicable housing and homelessness plans required under the Housing Services Act, 2011; and - d) implement policy 2.2.6.1 a), b) and c) through official plan policies and designations and zoning by-laws. - 2.
+Notwithstanding policy 1.4.1 of the PPS, 2014, in implementing policy 2.2.6.1, municipalities will support the achievement of complete communities by: - a) planning to accommodate forecasted growth to the horizon of this Plan; - b) planning to achieve the minimum intensification and density targets in this Plan;

-- b) planning to achieve the minimum intensification and density targets in this Plan; - c) considering the range and mix of housing options and densities of the existing housing stock; and - d) planning to diversify their overall housing stock across the municipality. - 3.
+- c) considering the range and mix of housing options and densities of the existing housing stock; and - d) planning to diversify their overall housing stock across the municipality. - 3.
 To support the achievement of complete communities, municipalities will consider the use of available tools to require that multi-unit residential developments incorporate a mix of unit sizes to accommodate a diverse range of household sizes and incomes. - 4.
 Municipalities will maintain at all times where development is to occur, land with servicing capacity sufficient to provide at least a three-year supply of residential units.
 This supply will include, and may exclusively consist of, lands suitably zoned for intensification and redevelopment. - 5.
-When a settlement area boundary has been expanded through a municipal comprehensive review in accordance with the policies in subsection 2.2.8, the new designated greenfield area will be planned based on the housing strategy developed in accordance with policies 2.2.6.1 and 2.2.6.2.
+When a settlement area boundary has been expanded in accordance with the policies in subsection 2.2.8, the new designated greenfield area will be planned in accordance with policies 2.2.6.1 and 2.2.6.2.